|

 Daleks), and hopscotch (The Invasion of Time,

-Remembrance of the Daleks), and his ability with a yo-yo
+Remembrance of the Daleks), and their ability with a yo-yo

 (The Ark in Space, The Brain of Morbius, and others)

 suggests lots of practice.
-At some time in his childhood, he was
+At some time in their childhood, they were

 accepted at the Prydonian Academy and began the studies which would